rradczewski/ymmv/_drafts/Awesome_technical_interviews_part_1.md

 ## The invitation

-Now that you've picked the task, it's time to draft the invitation for the interviewee.
+Now that I've picked the task, it's time to draft the invitation for the interviewee.

 I of course remember how nervous I've been at every interview, checking the location of the office and the scheduled time every other minute as the interview came closer, which is why I now pay close attention to being very verbose when it comes to how the interview is going to happen.

-Remember the goal: **Minimize surprises for the interviewee and everyone else involved at every point in the hiring process.**
+Remember my goal: **Minimize surprises for the interviewee and everyone else involved at every point in the hiring process.**

 <blockquote class="letter" markdown="1">
 Hi _$NAME_,